 Enter the translated name for the map at the top left of the pop-up window.
-Then click the triangle for each point of interest to expand its box.
+Below this, specify a country if you wish, then click the triangle for each point of interest to expand its box.
 Click Edit in this box to translate the name of the point of interest, if necessary, then click Show to display it to readers of your publication.